I’m planning ahead for a significant birthday next year and am delighted to see we’ll be having an extra bank holiday at just the right time.

 It might be a good time to look at contracts of employment to check they are crystal clear about whether your employees have a right to time off on public holidays, whether any time off is paid and at what rate you will pay them if you do ask them to tip up for work.

 Don’t forgot that if you do pay for the time off, part-time employees should be offered the same benefit on a pro-rate basis.
-Hopefully the systems you have in place will help you work out the intricacies of who’s entitled to what, when and for how much!
+Hopefully the absence management software you have in place will help you work out the intricacies of who’s entitled to what, when and for how much!